The Endpoint Basecamp deployment script may fail when Application Control is enabled due to the following reasons:

 - Download the EICAR test file on the virtual machine.
 The file should be quarantined.

-- Login to the Vision One Console and open the Search App.
+- Log in to the Trend Micro Vision One Console and open the Search App.